Walk Date – 8th April 2019

 The fence makes a turn towards Little Calva and we cross the stile placed at the corner of it.
 J is auditioning for a place in a can-can line-up by the looks of it.
 Elegance personified!

 A path leads straight from the stile and takes us over towards Knott.
 On the way we have a view of Binsey (just about) on the left skyline, and across the middle foreground a couple of the Uldale Fells, possibly Great Sca Fell and Meal Fell.

-In front of the scree scarred slopes of Frozen Fell a couple of tarns add a bit of interest to the large swathes of largely featureless grassland.
+In front of the scree scarred slopes of Burn Tod a couple of tarns add a bit of interest to the large swathes of largely featureless grassland.

 Now for the unwelcome part, for we’re at the point at which we lose our hard won height and have to drop down to the little col at the head of Wiley Gill, in the full knowledge that we’ll have to gain it all over again via the steep path up Knott.

 The path opposite is initially quite steep but the gradient eases off once you are over the top of the rise.